lifestyle

 What is sea moss?

 Sea moss is a red seaweed that grows off the North Atlantic coasts of Iceland, Canada, and Ireland.
-Sometimes referred to as Irish moss or Chondrus crispus, sea moss is full of rich minerals that are vitally important for your health, including iron, calcium, zinc, chromium, magnesium, and iodine.
-It’s also a source of these amino acids: taurine, citrulline, and phenylalanine.
+Sometimes referred to as Irish moss or Chondrus crispus, sea moss is full of minerals that are vitally important for your health, including iron, calcium, zinc, chromium, magnesium, and iodine.
+It’s also a source of amino acids, including taurine, citrulline, and phenylalanine.
 Moreover, it contains solid protein content, as well as significant trace mineral levels.
-As such, some argue that sea moss can potentially support your body’s intake of these minerals and promote their related health benefits.
-Some have even suggested that sea moss could be an effective home remedy for immune support.
+As such, some argue that sea moss can support your body’s intake of these minerals and promote their related health benefits.
+Some have even suggested that sea moss could be an effective home remedy for various nutrient deficiencies.

 Marked by a slimy texture and a fish-like taste, sea moss is naturally vegan-friendly and gluten-free.
-Before consuming sea moss, it’s important to be sure that your sea moss is high quality.
+Before consuming sea moss, be sure that your sea moss is high quality.
 Sometimes seaweed can absorb toxins from the environment, and lower quality sea moss may still contain them.

 The full nutrient content of sea moss can be found here.